UCI Endowed Chair in Rhetoric, Departments of English and Comparative Literature, Critical Theory

 Virginia Jackson is UCI Endowed Chair of Rhetoric and Critical Theory in the Departments of English and Comparative Literature at UC Irvine.
 She is the author of Dickinson’s Misery: A Theory of Lyric Reading (Princeton UP, 2005), which won the Christian Gauss Prize and the MLA Prize for a First Book.
 She is the editor of On Periodization: Selected Essays from the English Institute (ACLS E-Book, 2010; Meredith McGill, series editor) and, with Yopie Prins, the co-editor of The Lyric Theory Reader: A Critical Anthology (Johns Hopkins UP, 2014).
 Her next book, Before Modernism: Inventing American Poetry in the Nineteenth Century is forthcoming from Princeton UP.
 Her essays in historical poetics have appeared in PMLA, New Literary History, MLQ, Victorian Poetry, Studies in Romanticism, Nineteenth-Century Literature, the Los Angeles Review of Books, and elsewhere.
 She is one of the founding members of the Historical Poetics working group https://www.historicalpoetics.com

 In my first book, Dickinson’s Misery, I tried to think about Dickinson’s C19 verse practices in relation to the C20 theories of lyric that determined her reception and circulation.
 The subtitle of that book is “A Theory of Lyric Reading,” and by “lyric reading” I meant that Dickinson’s multi-media, multi-generic poems were, over the course of a century and more, remade in order to fit a monolithic, idealized genre of poetry associated with lyric—or really, with an idealized notion of lyric that came to define all poetry—so much so that poetry became another name for it.
 This is the process I have called “lyricization,” and in that book I just meant that Dickinson became the poster child for the way many different forms of verse address (ballads and elegies and odes and hymns and drinking songs and valentines and epistles, etc) were eventually folded into a theory of lyric address that was universal, transhistorical, and imaginary.
 For my second project, The Lyric Theory Reader, Yopie Prins and I wrote a short book inside a large critical anthology of lyric theory in order to explain that argument inductively, by showing and telling what modern lyric theory has been.
 When that book was published in 2014, John Keene asked an important question: Why it is the academic version of modern lyric theory represented by that anthology so White?
 My third project on lyric theory and second project on the relation between modern lyric theory and C19 American poetics is a response to that question.
 Before Modernism: Inventing American Lyric in the Nineteenth Century began as a book about the distance between C19 American poetics and modern lyric theory and has ended up becoming a book about the entwinement of modern lyric theory with, of all things, C19 American poetics.
-As it turns out, racialization and lyricization have worked together to produce the poetry now considered "modern."
+As it turns out, racialization and lyricization have worked together to produce the poetry now considered "modern"--or at least to produce the ways in which poetry is now read.
 That idea should surprise no one, but it should also prompt us to reconsider the history and practice of American literary studies.

 2005 Dickinson’s Misery: A Theory of Lyric Reading (Princeton University Press)